RobertSkonieczny/node-steam-trade-farm/README.md

 - node bot
 ```

-# Want to donate to developer?
+# Want to donate to the developer?
 Donations are not required, but feel free to buy me a coffee!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/robbieskonieczny)